 Registered Associate Marriage and Family Therapist (AMFT 119468) | Pasadena Therapy Collective

 Supervised by Lynne Rosen (LCSW 19324) | Pasadena Therapy Collective and Larchmont Associates

 I completed my Masters in Marriage and Family Therapy at the University of Southern California.
 This degree has a focus on the impact of race, gender, socio-economic, and sociopolitical constructs on individuals, families and society, as well as human sexuality.
 I continued my training at the Southern California Counseling Center (SCCC) in Watts and Mid-City.
 At SCCC, I worked with adults, children (including K-4 school-based), couples and families.
 I have also led groups focused on anger management, domestic violence and mindfulness-based stress reduction with an emphasis on social justice-informed therapy.

 My passion for work supporting youth and families began in my first career as an educator.
 I have trained as a yoga teacher and am a practitioner of both yoga and meditation.
 I am currently striving to rebuild a joyful relationship with hiking and running after a slower than expected recovery from minor cancer surgery.
 But truthfully spend most of my waking hours parenting a small child.

 I am a white, able-bodied, cis woman (PGPs: she/her/hers) in a heterosexual marriage.
-As such, I strive to be conscious of how my privileged identities show up in the world and therapeutic settings.
+As such, I strive to do the work to be conscious of how my privileged identities show up in the world and therapeutic settings.
 My Chinese last name represents my spouse’s racial and ethnic identities, not my own.

-While I am a local, Pasadena therapist, due to the pandemic, I am currently offering telehealth exclusively (video or phone) to individuals located across California and limited in-person sessions in Pasadena.
+I am currently offering telehealth (video or phone) to individuals located across California and limited in-person sessions in Pasadena.